Texts and the Christian Tradition – The Song of Songs (2026) course

 We welcome auditors are participants who learn alongside postgraduate students but are not required to complete an essay or earn academic credit.

-Joining this course is an opportunity to have a study break in the beautiful Salisbury Cathedral Close, where residential participants enjoy full board, access to the library and to the pattern of liturgy at Salisbury Cathedral.
+This course would made an excellent addition to a study break, retreat or sabbatical in the beautiful Salisbury Cathedral Close, where residential participants enjoy full board, access to the library and to the pattern of liturgy at Salisbury Cathedral.

 Whether it’s cultural events, sightseeing (Stonehenge is nearby for example) or shopping — there’s plenty to do if you’d like to extend your stay the weekend before and after the course.
 For ideas, visit Salisbury Cathedral Close attraction websites to see what’s on Sarum’s doorstep.
 Visit the Wiltshire Creative website to view events at nearby Salisbury Playhouse and the Salisbury Arts Centre.
 The Experience Salisbury website has an excellent city-wide listing of forthcoming events around the city.